 - Make elections (such as grouping of activities) to maximize tax benefits

 Are you an owner of rental or investment real estate?
-BeachFleischman PC can help you achieve your desired tax results by evaluating your passive and active losses.
+BeachFleischman PLLC can help you achieve your desired tax results by evaluating your passive and active losses.
 Please contact us via the submission form below.